ArtBlocks/artblocks-docs/creator-onboarding/curated-checklist.md

 For more detailed instructions on how to configure your selected minter, please see the [Minter section of the Project Form Fields Guide](readme/project-form-fields-guide.md#minter) .

-!!!info
-If you are using the `Dutch auction - Exponential Price Decrease` (with or without settlement) or `Dutch auction - Linear Price Decrease`, your project will be unpaused prior to your auction’s start time, and the minter will automatically open for minting at the start time.
-Once your project page is public, your project can be unpaused under the Danger tab any time prior to the starting time of your auction.
-We recommend unpausing projects the morning of your release.
-Once unpaused, your project will be marked as “Upcoming” and the dutch auction will automatically begin at your start time, leaving the beginning of the auction hands-free.
+!!!If you are using the `Dutch auction - Exponential Price Decrease` (with or without settlement) or `Dutch auction - Linear Price Decrease,` you will need to unpause your project before your auction's start time.
+Your project can be unpaused under the Danger tab any time prior to the starting time of your auction.
+We recommend unpausing projects on the morning of your release.
+Once unpaused, your project will be marked as “Upcoming,” and the Dutch auction will automatically begin at your start time, leaving the beginning of the auction hands-free. !!!

 ## Scheduling